muquit/markdown-serve/README.md

 # Accessing Home Network from anywhere

-Whenever needed, I run the markdown-serve on a machine at home and access it from anywhere over [Tailscale](https://tailscale.com/) using a browser to see how the Markdown is rendered as HTML.
+Whenever needed, I run  `markdown-serve` on a machine at home and access it from anywhere over [Tailscale](https://tailscale.com/) using a browser to see how the Markdown is rendered as HTML.
 As long as both devices are on the same [Tailscale](https://tailscale.com/) network, it just works.
 Browse and edit Markdown